top of page

 · Learn to recognise the love and good wishes of others, even if it is in a form you do not recognise.

-· You thrive when you are around others: bear this in mind, as creative careers can be extremely lonely.
+· You thrive when you are around others: bear this in mind, as creative careers can be lonely.

 TYPE 2 CHARACTERS IN YOUR ART